marcodondo97/PWA-greenpasschecker/README.md

 #install and configure Nginx
 sudo apt-get install nginx -y
+sudo vim /etc/nginx/sites-available/default.conf
+#copy and paste the instructions in nginx/default.conf of this repository
-sudo nano /etc/nginx/sites-available/default
+sudo vim /etc/nginx/sites-available/greenpasschecker.conf
-#copy and paste the instructions in nginx/default of this repository
+#copy and paste the instructions in nginx/greenpasschecker.conf of this repository
 nginx -t
 sudo service nginx restart